sdasrc/editorial-website-extended/memepage.md

 Astrophysicist with telescope. -->

-OC memes on the existential crisis of an astronomer, nature going under the direction of Robert B. Weide, and the struggles of research.
-And, stolen memes on baby elephants and cheetahs!
+Original memes on the existential crisis of research life, occupational hazards of amateur astronomy, and life in general.
+And, cute stolen memes on baby elephants and cheetahs.

 <a name="top"></a>
 <div style="width: 90%" class="posts">